Ivanka Trump Sparks Mixed Reactions Over Slideshow She Posts On Instagram Of Election Day 2016

 November 8, 10:52am: In the car on the way to cast our vote for Grandpa!; November 8, 8:44pm: Watching the election results roll in; November 9, 1:26am: @realdonaldtrump, Jared, Stephen Miller and I working on the victory speech; November 9, 2:52am: Victory!
 It’s been an incredible year.
 I’m as proud of my father’s commitment to and passion for our great country today as I was exactly a year ago! #MAGA #USA #Nov8 ????????

 Election Day 2016 was predicted to go to Hillary Clinton, but when all of the votes were tabulated, Donald Trump won the Electoral votes.
-Clinton won 3 million more in the popular vote, however.
+Clinton won three million more in the popular vote, however.

 The slideshow Ivanka Trump shared on Instagram of Election Day 2016 will probably remind many people of where they were or what they were doing when it was announced that Donald Trump won.
 It was an upset win that shocked the nation after political analysts predicted he’d lose to his opponent.